-- External communication with BMA members and internal communication with BMA colleagues in promotion of new library services and the resolution of service issues. - Excellent communication and interpersonal skills and ability to liaise with a wide range of colleagues, library users and stakeholders at a variety of levels. - Collaborative team player, positive regard for other people; able to work within and across small groups and as part of a larger whole. - Able to promote team values actively, including accepting and promoting agreed standards, encouraging and supporting other team members and supporting management in achieving agreed goals. - Confident and enthusiastic, able to work and engage with differing communities and represent the library in their settings. - Communicates about library systems and IT services with the library team. - With the Library & evidence support systems specialist, liaise with Technology Services and other BMA departments in relation to Library & evidence support systems and infrastructure. - Acts as support and point of contact for third-party systems integrated with the library management system and library resource discovery tools.
+- External communication with BMA members and internal communication with BMA colleagues in promotion of work. - Excellent communication and interpersonal skills and ability to liaise with a wide range of colleagues, members and stakeholders at a variety of levels. - Collaborative team player, positive regard for other people; able to work within and across small groups and as part of a larger whole. - Able to promote team values actively, including accepting and promoting agreed standards, encouraging and supporting other team members and supporting management in achieving agreed goals. - Confident and enthusiastic, able to work and engage with differing communities. - Direct contact with members, elected members and activists.